 West Virginia University requires that all capstone courses include a public presentation component.
 Toward these ends, you will produce a poster as part of a collective exhibit to be held on Tuesday, April 21, in 130 Colson Hall.
 Posters will be on exhibit between 10 a.m. - 5 p.m., and you all will be present between 4-5 p.m. to field questions and present your work.
-Your presentations, taken together (with the onsite section of ENGL 491A), will help to educate WVU students and teachers as well as the public about the field of professional writing.
+Your presentations, taken together, will help to educate WVU students and teachers as well as the public about the field of professional writing.
 Collectively, your poster presentations will help WVU and Morgantown community members to better understand answers to these types of questions: